 SPTA Presidents and Presidents-elect Reimbursement

-Presidents and presidents-elect are encouraged to book their own advanced purchase economy flight by Jan.
-31, 2017 and should submit an expense report to APA in order to receive 50 percent reimbursement for actual costs, not to exceed $400.
+Presidents and presidents-elect must book their own advanced purchase economy flight by Jan.
+31, 2018, and should submit an expense report to APA to receive 50 percent reimbursement for actual costs, not to exceed $400.
 Please attach the travel receipt to your expense report.